Duotun/duotun.github.io/_news/announcement_2.md

 #inline: false
 ---

-Begin my first full-time job at Xiaomi!
+Start the new journey at ByteDance!

 <!---
 Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.